 2. Upgraded log in with multi-factor authentication and single sign-on

 We upgraded our login system by adding the option for multi-factor authentication (known as MFA or 2FA) to our client’s password-based login to protect against theft of login details.
-We also launched the ability for clients to implement Single Sign-On for organisations, using their own internal identity systems for seamless Benefit and Budgeting Calculator usage.
+We also launched the ability for clients to implement Single Sign-On for organisations, using their own internal identity systems for seamless Better Off Calculator usage.

 3. Free support page on Your income and Coronavirus (COVID-19)